mandrigin/near-deer/README.md

 # Near Deer
 A simple utility to compare the node's latest block with the source of truth (checks against https://rpc.<network>.near.org/status)

+It provides an HTTP endpoint `/health` that returns either 200OK is the node is in sync, and 500 if it is not.

 Example usage: